sindresorhus/sindresorhus.github.com/_apps/dato.md

 	</tr>
 	<tr>
 		<td>
-			Double-click a day in the calendar to open that day in the default calendar app.
+			Long-press a day in the calendar to open that day in the default calendar app.
 (Supports: Calendar, Fantastical 2, BusyCal, Outlook)
 		</td>
 	</tr>
 	<tr>